tzaeschke/ode4j/README.md

  * Java 7 and updated dependencies
  * Implemented/migrated multi-threading for the stepper (Pjotr)
  * SAP-Space optimization: Avoid collision detection for immobile bodies (Pjotr)
+ * New BVH tree for [better scalability with 10'000 bodies or more](https://github.com/tzaeschke/ode4j/pull/58), ported from the [Turbulenz Engine](https://github.com/turbulenz/turbulenz_engine) (Pjotr)

 2017-10-06: Release of ode4j 0.3.1